 Also of interest is that Walworth has more people living here who work in computers and math than 95% of the places in the US.

-Walworth is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Walworth is a great place for families with children to consider.
+First of all, many other families with children live here, making Walworth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Walworth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Walworth’s overall crime rate is lower than average for the country.

-As is often the case in a small town, Walworth doesn't have a public transportation system that people use for their commute.
+Walworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Walworth are very well educated compared to the average community in the nation: 35.75% of adults in Walworth have a bachelor's degree or even advanced degree.
+The education level of Walworth citizens is very high relative to the national average among all cities (21.84%): 35.75% of adults in Walworth have a bachelor's degree or even advanced degree.

 The people who call Walworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walworth residents report their race to be White.
 Important ancestries of people in Walworth include German, Irish, English, French Canadian, and Dutch.